jaypee-chan/countSortComparisons/README.md

 # countSortComparisons
-A C++ Program that counts the number of sorting algorithms.
+A C++ program that counts the number of comparisons of sorting algorithms.